Puri Lukisan Museum: Noted exhibitions

 In 2000, following the artist's last wish, the widow of Ida Bagus Made loaned about 100 paintings from the artist's private collection to the Puri Lukisan Museum.
-Fifty of these paintings will be presented to the public for the first time.
+Fifty of those paintings were presented to the public for the first time.
 This exhibition is accompanied by a catalogue: “Ida Bagus Made – the Art of Devotion” co-authored by Kaja McGowan et al.